elenasinel/tech-week/docs/index.md

 ## Resources
 ### How best to put your entry online
 ### Suggestions of tools to use to maximise your hacking productivity
+* [Trello](https://trello.com) - A simple way to manage your tasks within your team.
+* [Google Drive](https://drive.google.com) - Create a shared folder within your team to keep track of documents, spreadsheets, pictures and videos!
+* [Slack](https://slack.com) - The best way to communicate within your team.
+* [GitHub](https://github.com) - The way you need to store all the code you write and work collaboratively on your project.
+* [Canva](https://canva.com) - The easiest and quickest way to make posters, logos and designs for the project.
+* [Marvel](https://marvelapp.com) - Create mockups for mobile apps with this fantastic tool.

 ### Working with data
 ### Business Model Canvas
 ### Tips for Pitch Video